Oscar De La Hoya moves swiftly for Canelo-GGG 3 after Saunders contact

 “Spence is being positioned to become a star by his promoter,” he added.

 No doubt the majority of boxing fans would choose Canelo v GGG III over Golovkin v Saunders.
-Although the latter fight would be a huge deal on British shores.
+However, the latter fight would be a huge deal on British shores.

-Saunders has continuously been left in the lurch when bidding to make massive fights, having tried to initiate deals with the likes of GGG, Amir Khan, Danny Jacobs and James DeGale in the past.
+Saunders has continuously been left in the lurch when bidding to make massive fights, having tried to initiate deals with GGG, Amir Khan, Danny Jacobs, and James DeGale in the past.